 The Bottom Line

 Even if you are applying for your first job, all you need to succeed is a bit of perseverance and preparation.
-The tips above should help you find just the right summer farm position with ease.
+The tips above should help you find just the right summer farm position with ease, and once you get some experience, you may eventually want to start your own farrier business.

 In conclusion, one more tip we have for you is to get ready for what is waiting for you on a farm.
 Keep in mind that such jobs can be physically harder than they seem like they’re going to be.
 Working on a farm often involves long hours and a lot of physical activity.